Contact details

 Overview

-She is a member of the New York Bar and of the Italian Bar and has practiced corporate and commercial law in major international law firms in London and Milan prior to starting her academic career.
+Professor Strumia is a member of the New York Bar and of the Italian Bar and has practiced corporate and commercial law in major international law firms in London and Milan prior to starting her academic career.
+She continues to provide consulting and advisory services from time to time, mostly but not exclusively on citizenship and migration related matters.
+An alumna of Harvard Law School, she sits on the board of the Harvard Law School Association of the UK.

 Qualifications